Cactoidal/GodotRustEthers-rs/README.md

 * And finally,
-homomorphic encryption
-a way of performing operations directly on secret values without revealing what those values are
+homomorphic encryption, a way of performing operations directly on secret values without revealing what those values are